-Sequoia Grove Recovery
+Seguoia Grove Recovery

 While the extent of high severity fire in these sequoia groves is unprecedented, the NPS is using the best available science to assess adequacy of regeneration.
-Assuming that the NPS data collection indicates that there is inadequate regeneration in the affected grove areas to restore a self-sustaining grove, the No Action Alternative, has a greater chance of resulting in the long term loss of sequoia groves compared to other alternatives.
-If, as data suggest, regeneration is ultimately insufficient to restore a self-sustaining grove.
-This could result in up to roughly 700 acres of giant sequoia grove footprint lost, or partially lost.
+Assuming that the NPS data collection indicates that there is inadequate regeneration in the affected grove areas to restore a selfsustaining grove, Under the No Action Alternative, has a greater chance of resulting in the long term loss of sequoias and sequoia groves than compared to other alternatives. considered lif, the NPS anticipates that as data suggest, regeneration is ultimately insufficient to restore a selfsustaining grove.
+This could result in up to roughly 700 acres of giant sequoia grove footprint cwould be lost, or partially lost.
 This acreage is important for several reasons.
-First, for some groves (Board Camp, Homer's Nose, Suwanee) the acreage potentially lost represents over a third of the total grove area.
+First, for some groves (Board Camp, Homer's Nose, Suwanee) the acreage potentially lost represents over a third of the total grove area. is a significant portion of the total area of the groves (over a third of total grove area lost, see below).
 Loss of this much area within a grove, again were it to occur, would likely decrease each of these groves' ability to withstand and recover from future impacts such as fire, drought, and disease, since a smaller area dominated by sequoias would remain.
 Second, as discussed earlier, genetic diversity within sequoia groves changes across space within a grove, so lost grove area represents loss of genetic diversity.
 In other words, each grove is important and maintaining as much grove area as possible within each grove is important for both grove and species level resilience.

 For example, the loss of acreage within in Dillonwood Grove (even though it would be the smallest percentage of grove lost) would remove connectivity between Dillonwood and Garfield Groves.
 Furthermore, mortality of reproductive sequoia and inadequate regeneration to replace dead sequoias across large areas would likely result in type conversion of these acres to shrublands (Guiterman et al. 2022), and the vegetative state change characterized by loss of giant sequoia would be expected to be persistent and therefore continue to adversely affect sequoia grove recovery into the future (Coop et al. 2020; Guiterman et al. 2022).
-See Table 5 which provides a breakdown of grove specific loss.
+See Table 5 which for provides a breakdown of grove specific loss.
 Additionally, the losses in these groves are part of the greater range wide losses that occurred over the 2020 and 2021 fire seasons-estimated to represent a loss of 13-19% of all giant sequoias in the world.

-Future species composition in areas where regeneration is in fact insufficient to restore a selfsustaining population of sequoias absent intervention would be expected to be similar to those described in the Affected Environment, with sequoias and mixed conifer species largely absent (Coppoletta et al. 2016).
-Under such a scenario, full shrub dominance would increase over time with each fire cycle, further increasing fuel continuity and converting former grove footprints to fire-initiated shrub-dominated communities long-term (Coppoletta et al 2016; Coop et al. 2020; Tepley et al. 2016).
-Likewise, the total number of future large sequoias within the grove would be expected to either remain reduced (due to of large areas with regeneration failure) or further decline depending on fire effects from reburn and other impacts to large sequoias going forward (Coop et al. 2020).
+Future species composition in areas where regeneration is in fact insufficient to restore a self-sustaining population of sequoias-the grove absent intervention would be expected to be similar to those described in the Affected Environment, with sequoias and mixed conifer species largely absent (Coppoletta et al. 2016).
+Under such a scenario, full Full-shrub dominance would increase over time with each fire cycle, further increasing fuel continuity and converting former grove footprints to fire-initiated shrub-dominated communities long-term (Coppoletta et al 2016; Coop et al. 2020; Tepley et al. 2016).
+Likewise, the total number of future large sequoias monarchs within the grove would be expected to either remain reduced (due to of large areas with regeneration failure) or further decline depending on fire effects from reburn and other impacts to large sequoias going forward (Coop et al. 2020).